r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 == Changelog ==

+= 4.0.8 =
+- new workaround for sites running PHP 5.2 and older

+= 4.0.7 =
+- new option for WordPress installations with REST API not reachable in root

+= 4.0.6 =
+- fix error in combination with bbpress
+- fix error on very old PHP versions
+- fix ranking tab
+- minor css improvements

+= 4.0.5 =
+- fix mail form link
+- fix xmlns for w3c

+= 4.0.4 =
+- removed some remaining wrong text domains for translations
+- minor css fixes

+= 4.0.3 =
+- fix mobile services not showing on certain tablets
+- fix type error on totalnumber when cache is empty
+- fix share count requests when WordPress is installed in a subdirectory
+- fix urlencoding of share url, title and media
+- add width and height to SVGs to prevent large initial icons prior to css
+- new classes shariff-buttons and shariff-link added
+- removed local translation files due to switching to wordpress.org language packs
+- minor css resets added

+= 4.0.2 =
+- added minor css resets to prevent influence of theme css
+- fixed LinkedIn share link

+= 4.0.1 =
+- prevent php warning messages on unsuccessful includes while WP_DEBUG is active
+- change text domain to match plugin slug

+= 4.0.0 =
+- complete overhaul of the plugin core
+- buttons now also work without JavaScript
+- icon font has been removed and replaced with SVGs
+- share counts now use the WP REST API
+- share counts now always show the last cached counts prior to updating them
+- fixed duplicated share count requests
+- new ranking tab shows the shares of your last 100 posts
+- new service pocket
+- new option to show the total amount of shares in the headline with %total
+- new option to use the total amount of shares in your theme (see FAQ)
+- new action hook shariff_share_counts (see FAQ)
+- new option to change the priority of the shortcode filter
+- new support for selective refresh introduced in WP 4.5
+- new external API feature replaces the external host option (experimental, see FAQ)
+- new support for SCRIPT_DEBUG
+- css and js files are now only loaded on pages with Shariff buttons
+- improved compatibility with plugin Autoptimize (force scripts in head)
+- improved compatibility with multiple caching plugins
+- all shortcodes are now being stripped from the mail message body
+- fixed potential double sending of mails
+- removed all jQuery dependencies
+- requires at least WordPress 4.4 (only for share counts)
+- we no longer support IE 8 (if it ever worked)
+- updated status tab
+- updated help section
+- minor bug fixes
+- code cleanup

 = 3.4.2 =
-- fix share counts on mobile devices with exactly 360px width
+- fixed share counts on mobile devices with exactly 360px width
-- fix error on the help tab regarding services (thx to Andreas)
+- fixed error on the help tab regarding services (thx to Andreas)
 - small css improvements
 - added h4-h6 to the allowed tags for the headline

 = 3.4.1 =
 - changed diaspora share url to official one
-- fix css of rss button when using round theme in widget
+- fixed css of rss button when using round theme in widget
-- fix accessibility of share button text
+- fixed accessibility of share button text
 - added rssfeed option to help section
-- update to Heise version 1.23.0
+- updated to Heise version 1.23.0

 = 3.4.0 =
 - new service rss